HSF/hsf.github.io/organization/_posts/2024/2024-11-07-coordination.md

 - ATLAS are - Claire is meeting them tomorrow
 - LHCb are

-HSF's paper will be a *complimentary one* to the experiments.
+HSF's paper will be a *complementary one* to the experiments.

 #### Activity Area Preparations